How to improve software quality

 - Set up of quality gates: Quality gates are metrics about your code.
 By using static code analyses, e.g. with SonarQube, you can constantly calculate key figures about the code.
 Often used metrics are for example “Code Coverage”, “Number of Bugs”, “Share of Commented Code” or “Code Duplications”.
 If the quality gates aren’t met the application cannot be build.

 - Set up of development process: In addition to quality gates and the system architecture you should think about your software development process.
 It might be necessary to adjust your default process to meet your customers requirements.
 Your process should set rules for branching, execution of automated tests, commit and build frequency.
-Feel free to take a look at our sample CI process of SCM-Manager Universe.

 - Tracking of metrics: Determining acceptance criteria is only the first step.
 You should also transfer the acceptance criteria into code analysis metrics that you can track.